erikvorhes/dotcom/src/was/teaching/nature-literature/outcomes.md

 ---
 title: "Nature in Literature: Learning Outcomes"
 introSummary: English 288-081 --- Fall 2007, Loyola University Chicago
-summary: Learning outcomes fall 2007 course at Loyola University Chicago on English literature and the natural world
+summary: Learning outcomes for a fall 2007 course at Loyola University Chicago on English literature and the natural world
 date: 2007-08-27
 tags:
   - nature-literature